-Q: Is Buddhist Boot Camp available in other languages?
+Q: Are the books available in other languages?

-A: The book is available in Spanish, French, Polish, Dutch, Chinese, Czech, and German (please note the German edition is called "Sit Happens" instead of "Buddhist Boot Camp").
-If you're interested in making the book available in another language, please contact my publicist (details under the contact page).
+A: Buddhist Boot Camp is available in Spanish, French, Polish, Dutch, Chinese, Czech, and German (please note the German edition is called "Sit Happens" instead of "Buddhist Boot Camp").
+If you are interested in making any of the books available in other languages, please contact Hawkeye Publishers.

-Q: Can you recommend any other books to read after Buddhist Boot Camp and Faithfully Religionless?
+Q: Can you recommend any other books to read?

 A: Most definitely!
 I read about a book a week and have many literary gems to recommend, so CLICK HERE for a list to get you started.
 Enjoy!